sourmash-bio/sourmash-examples/mkdocs/docs/11-create-a-signature-by-downloading-and-sketching-a-genome-sequence.md

 ---

 <!--
-# yaml config options below.
+# TOML config options below.
 ---
-frontpage: True # should it show up on front page?
-priority: 2 # default priority 999 => in with all the rest :).
+frontpage = true # should it show up on front page? priority = 2 # default priority 999 => in with all the rest :).
 1 pushes it to top, etc.
 ---
 -->